The Licensing and Compliance Lab interviews Guillaume Roguez, Ring Project Director

 The way everyone perceives the world changed when Edward Snowden, Wikileaks and others started to massively warn the public about global surveillance made by our states, network control companies and so on.
-The need of software solutions that give back the control to user has never been as urgent as before.
+The need of software solutions that give back the control to users has never been as urgent as before.
 As citizens of democracies and professionals of free software, we are worried about how frequently this concentration of our private data is controlled by monolithic internet giants.
 This is a real problem for the real global economy and makes a serious roadblock to innovation.
 These are our main reasons to make something different.

 In conjunction with these concerns, Savoir-faire Linux developed another project just before: SFLPhone.
-It was only usable in a centralized concept (SIP or IAX servers was necessary), and communication wasn't secured by encryption/authentication.
+It was only usable in a centralized concept (SIP or IAX servers were necessary), and communication wasn't secured by encryption/authentication.
 This first experience was a good starting point to propose something more evolved.
 Even though Ring is currently in alpha version, it allows decentralization and secure communication, whatever the media exchanged.

 All these matters are our guiding rules and we invite developers who want to join this project to contribute.

 Within Savoir-faire Linux, we use it as our main phone, some even only use Ring to make calls.
 We also use it as a video conferencing tool for our daily communications with our different branches over the world.